cherrydub/personal-portfolio/README.md

 ## Animation

 To add fluid animations to the project, [Framer Motion](https://www.framer.com/motion/) is used.
 Framer Motion provides a simple and powerful way to create animations in React applications.

+## Styled Notifications

+For stylish notifications, this project integrates [Sonner](https://sonner.emilkowal.ski/).
+Sonner provides a user-friendly and customizable solution for displaying notifications.

 ## Getting Started